ForSuhr/FlowLink/README.md

 A cross-platform software designed to transfer files within local network.

 ## Get Started
-This is a project in development process, no binaries release yet.
+This is a project in development process, no binaries released yet.

 ## Features
 - [x] Chat